 How to Read You Annual Water Report

-1. Contaminants: As seen in this table, they are not “bad” contaminants.
+1. Contaminants: This table shows they are not “bad” contaminants.
 They are anything found in your water other than oxygen and hydrogen, which make up water.
 Both can be healthy and unhealthy, depending on the kind of substance and quantity.

 2. Maximum Contaminant Level Goal (MCLG): If you see “Your Water” value below this MCLG value, there is no expected or known risk to your health.